 State and local government employees hired after March 31, 1986, are mandatorily covered for Medicare Hospital Insurance (HI) unless specifically excluded under Section 210(p) of the Social Security Act.
 Public employees covered for Social Security under a Section 218 Agreement are automatically covered for Medicare.

-Employees hired by a State or local government before April 1, 1986, are exempt from mandatory Medicare HI coverage if they have been in continuous employment with the same State or local government employer since March 31, 1986, and are members of a public retirement system.
+Employees hired by a State or local government before April 1, 1986, are exempt from mandatory Medicare HI coverage if they have been in continuous employment with the same State or local government employer since March 31, 1986, and are members of a public retirement system coverage group not covered for Social Security or Medicare.
 Employers may, however, voluntarily extend Medicare HI-only coverage to such employees under a Section 218 Agreement.
 If a State or local government employer wants to provide Medicare HI-only coverage for employees hired before April 1, 1986, the employer should contact their State Social Security Administrator [Disclaimer].

 No. The employing public entity must have a Section 218 Agreement that covers the employee's services or the services must be covered under the mandatory coverage rules.
 It is not possible to pay Social Security taxes voluntarily on work that is not covered for Social Security under the terms of the Social Security Act and the Internal Revenue Code.